mcflyhalf/aiip_dashboarding_lab/dashboard_plotting.md

 ### TASK 0: Install necessary software
 There are many tools available in Python for creating visualisations (plots, charts etc).
 These include matplotlib, plotly, plotly_express and many other less popular more niche ones.
 Dash, which we use in this lab, uses [plotly](https://plot.ly/python/getting-started/) in the backend.
 It is important to know this because some things in the Dash documentation are glossed over as they are concepts from plotly.
 To do this lab, you will need to install Dash.
 From your terminal use, `$ pip3 install dash`.
 This assumes that you are using Python3 which we shall use.
-All this will still work on Python 2 but you shouldn't be using Python 2 as it will be [deprecated in a few months](https://pythonclock.org/).
+All this will still work on Python 2 but you shouldn't be using Python 2 as [it is deprecated](https://pythonclock.org/).

 ### TASK 1: Plot a bar graph showing the production of the power plant p2 over the first 5 months of the year
 Open a Python script and insert the following code ```TODO: Should this be given as a file or included inline?```: